UnifyProject/RFC/raw/rfc-3.md

 * The server MAY implement multiple nodes.
 * Nodes MAY be used to partition resources for authenticated access control.
 * Nodes are configured resources: clients do not create or destroy nodes.
-* Nodes act as namespaces for switches and functions.
+* Nodes act as containers (namespaces) for switches and functions.
 * The client and server must agree in advance on the nodes that exist.
 * The server SHOULD implement a default public node named "default".